tobiaslins/jazz/packages/quint-ui/README.md

 This starts typescript in watch mode.

 > [!IMPORTANT]
-> Make sure quint is installed in the example via
+> Make sure quint-ui is installed in the example via
 > ```json
 > "dependencies": {
->   "quint": "workspace:*"
+>   "quint-ui": "workspace:*"
 > }
 > ```